lgrqvst/luhr/devblog/2017-10-09-engine-rewrite-continued.md

 - Running the engine draws power first from the batteries.
 Normal thrust with the generator at 100 should never drain the batteries.
 Boosting uses more power.
 After batteries are drained, it should take power from the generator, at the (possible) expense of ship functions.
 - If the generator produces more power than is used by the ship, what happens?
 There's something to think about.
 Does the fuel cut off?
 Does Exhaust I increase?
 Should there be some other function to get rid of excess energy?
 Excess energy produces Exhaust IV?
 Channeled into engine for thrust whether you want it or not?
 Think about this one a bit.
 - Turning on the ship means turning on ship functions, and does not automatically turn on the generator.
+- Turning on the generator requires the ship to be on

 [to be continued]